postlund/pyatv/docs/support/faq.md

 ## com.cellcom.cellcomtvappleos

 Does not seem to report any state.
-This app likely implements its own media player, bypassing the metadata mangement used by MRP meaning that no information is available when this app is used.
+This app likely implements its own media player, bypassing the metadata management used by MRP meaning that no information is available when this app is used.

 Link to app in App Store: https://apps.apple.com/il/app/%D7%A1%D7%9C%D7%A7%D7%95%D7%9D-tv/id1159313682